Map, satellite images show where Hawaii fires burned throughout Lahaina, Maui

 The West Maui town of Lahaina, a popular tourist destination and commercial hub with a long and rich cultural history, was hit especially hard by the fires.
 Aerial video footage and satellite images captured by Maxar Technologies offered a harrowing look at the destruction.

+Side-by-side images of Lahaina, taken before the blaze and on Wednesday after it tore through, showed the once lush area badly burned, with the harbor and building rooftops along the shoreline appearing visibly charred.

-As wind and heavy smoke that previously grounded National Guard helicopters abated somewhat on Wednesday afternoon, flyovers by the U.S. Civil Air Patrol and the Maui Fire Department showed more than 271 structures were damaged, Maui County officials said in a news release.
-As the release noted, damage was "widespread" in West Maui, where Lahaina is located.
+As wind and heavy smoke that previously grounded National Guard helicopters abated somewhat on Wednesday afternoon, flyovers by the U.S. Civil Air Patrol and the Maui Fire Department showed hundreds of structures were damaged, Maui County officials said.
+The damage was described as "widespread" in West Maui, where Lahaina is located.

-One Lahaina resident, Kekoa Lansford, told CBS Honolulu affiliate KGMB-TV that Front Street, a central part of the town with a high concentration of businesses, is "completely burned."
+Front Street, a central part of the town with a high concentration of businesses, was "completely burned," Lahaina resident Kekoa Lansford told CBS Honolulu affiliate KGMB-TV.

+The Pacific Disaster Center and the Federal Emergency Management Agency estimated Friday that more than 2,200 structures had been damaged or destroyed.

-The wildfires destroyed communities in Lahaina and inland in Maui's Upcountry region, and spread Wednesday along the island's southwestern coast near Kihei.
-Maui fire officials reported no significant changes to wildfires in those three areas on Wednesday afternoon.
+In addition to the widespread destruction in Lahaina, wildfires also affected communities inland in Maui's Upcountry region and spread Wednesday along the island's southwestern coast near Kihei.

 "On behalf of the U.S. Coast Guard, I wish to convey my sincere condolences to the communities who have been tragically affected by the fires in Maui," said Capt.
 Aja L. Kirksey, Sector Commander of Coast Guard Sector Honolulu, in a statement.
 "Our collaboration with partner agencies and neighboring jurisdictions remains steadfast, as we unite our resources, knowledge, and equipment to ensure responder and public safety and amplify the impact of our response efforts."

-Public health officials said that Maui Memorial Medical Center said has been treating patients since Tuesday night for burns, smoke inhalation and other fire-related injuries as a result of the blazes.
+Public health officials said that Maui Memorial Medical Center said has been treating patients since Tuesday night for burns, smoke inhalation and other fire-related injuries.

-"As of this afternoon, all patients have been cared for; five have been admitted, including two for critical injuries.
-Additionally, since last night, seven patients have been transferred to Oahu for specialty services, including some fire-related injuries.
-All other patients have been treated and released," Maui Health said in a statement Wednesday.

-Maui officials are expected to share another update on their response to the wildfires on Thursday morning.

 for more features.